2019 Holy Week Liturgies at Christ Church

 will be at 9:00AM

-On Wednesday of Holy Week we anticipate the coming Three Days with a Tenebrae Service from the Book of Common Prayer Occasional Services.
-This service, which lasts a bit more than an hour, centers on singing Psalms, a reading from Lamentations, and a reading from St. Augustine’s commentary on Psalm 55.
-There is ample time for quiet reflection in the course of this powerful liturgy.
+On Wednesday of Holy Week we anticipate the coming Three Days with Tenebrae from the Book of Common Prayer Occasional Services.
+This service centers on singing Psalms, a reading from Lamentations, and a reading from St. Augustine’s commentary on Psalm 55.
+There is ample a time for quiet reflection in the course of this powerful liturgy.
 This Tenebrae is a traditional Anglican/Episcopalian liturgy for Wednesday of Holy Week, and is designed to serve as anticipation of and preparation for the liturgies of the Triduum.

 Beginning very early in the worship life of Church, the services of the three days (triduum in Latin) we know as Maundy Thursday, Good Friday, and the Vigil of Easter came to be seen as the center of all that the church did and was to become.
 The liturgy of these three days is the liturgy from which flows all the other worship of the Christian Community; these three days are the center of God’s work of saving and restoring creation – Eucharist, Cross, Resurrection.